 In 1994, Patricia Nobili joined the agency as Executive Director and the first agency Strategic Plan was developed.
 A Most Excellent Race was begun to raise funds for Camp Cheeful.
 Many new collaborations and contracts were initiated.
 By 1999, the agency grew to serving approximately 1,000 children, young adults and their families annually.

 The agency built a new, larger headquarters, the Breen Family Center in Highland Hills.
 Many new programs began including a preschool and kindergarten through second grade program for children with autism, the Early Childhood Mental Health program, Adapted Aquatics, Therapeutic Horsemanship, and Achieve Consulting Services.
 Our west side services relocated to Westlake in 2007 providing four times more space for growth.

 New programs were added including the Intensive Therapy Clinic, home visitng prevention program, an adapted sports program and the River Rock Adult Day year-round program at Camp Cheerful.
 The autism classrooms were expanded through the 8th grade.
 Camp Cheerful was designated as one of only four camps in the nation as a Blue Ribbon Camp by the National Association of Special Education Teachers.

 Pat Nobili retires after 21 years as CEO of the Achievement Centers for Children.
 Through her visionary leadership, the Achievement Centers experienced unprecedented growth, while expanding and creating numerous new programs, improving all of the facilities, and significantly raising the visibility of the organization in the Cleveland community.

 Sally Farwell was promoted to President and CEO.
-Sally has been an inspiring leader at the Achievement Centers for the past 19 years.
+Sally has been an inspiring leader at the Achievement Centers since 1995.
 She is a dedicated and passionate advocate for our mission, our organization, and for the children and adults with disabilities and the families we serve.